zbyju/obsidian/1. Fleeting notes/PDB/What is cost-based optimization.md

 Statistics are used to estimate the cost.
 The optimizer uses the row counts to determine best scan approach and how big the result/sub-result will be.
 It uses the distribution statistics to estimate how many rows are going to get filtered out (when using `WHERE` or `JOIN`).

 Outdated statistics can be misleading.
-Statistics that are too simple might not capture the
+Statistics that are too simple might not give the correct idea and cause bad decisions to be made by the optimizer.
+Complex statistics might slow down the database too much.